lithdew/flatend/README.md

   // A mapping of service names to their respective handlers. services?: { [key: string]: Handler };

+  // Total number of attempts to reconnect to a peer we reached that disconnected.
+  // Default is 8 attempts, set to 0 to not attempt to reconnect at all. numReconnectAttempts?: number;

+  // The amount of time to wait before each reconnection attempt.
+Default is 500
+  // milliseconds.
+  reconnectBackoffDuration?: number;
 }

 await Node.start(opts: NodeOpts);